Desmond Mason: New Orleans Hornets (2005–2007)

 On October 26, 2005, Mason was traded, along with a first-round draft pick in the 2006 NBA draft, to the New Orleans Hornets in exchange for Jamaal Magloire.
 On January 6, 2007, Mason scored 28 points in a Hornets loss against the Indiana Pacers.

-Return to Milwaukee (2007–2008)
+Second stint with Milwaukee (2007–2008)

 On July 23, 2007, Mason signed a contract with the Bucks after a two-season absence.
 Initially angry with Bucks general manager Larry Harris for trading him in 2005, Mason said he was happy to be back in Milwaukee.

 Oklahoma City Thunder (2008–2009)

 On August 13, 2008, Mason was traded to the Oklahoma City Thunder (the relocated Seattle SuperSonics franchise) in a three-team, six-player deal involving the Thunder, the Milwaukee Bucks and the Cleveland Cavaliers, that sent Milwaukee's Mo Williams to Cleveland, Mason and Cleveland's Joe Smith to Oklahoma City, and Cleveland's Damon Jones and Oklahoma City's Luke Ridnour and Adrian Griffin to Milwaukee.